Analytic Light Curves of Dense CSM Shock Breakout and Cooling: One-zone Model

 \section{One-zone Model}

 The solution obtained in the main text accounts for the spatial distribution of internal energy within the shocked CSM, leading to the partial differential equation~(\ref{eq:second_law}).
 Here we show that the main qualitative results of our work can also be derived within a simplified one-zone model.
-This model is also introduced and discussed in Margalit (in prep.).
 Below, we recap this model for completeness, and compare its results to the more detailed analysis presented in this paper.

 The {\it volume integrated} equivalent of eq.~(\ref{eq:second_law}) can be written as

 This describes the temporal energy evolution of homologously expanding material whose {\it total} internal energy is $E(t)$.
 The terms on the RHS account for adiabatic and radiative losses, respectively, so that $L = E/t_{\rm diff}$ is the radiated luminosity.